StackStorm/st2docs/docs/source/install/deb.rst

 * Review and edit ``/opt/stackstorm/chatops/st2chatops.env`` configuration file to point it to your StackStorm installation and Chat Service you are using.
 By default ``st2api`` and ``st2auth`` are expected to be on the same host.
-If it's not the case, please update ``ST2_API`` and ``ST2_AUTH_URL`` variables or just point to correct host with ``ST2_HOSTNAME`` variable.
+If that is not the case, please update ``ST2_API`` and ``ST2_AUTH_URL`` variables or just point to correct host with ``ST2_HOSTNAME`` variable.
 Use `ST2_WEBUI_URL` if an external address of your StackStorm host is different.

   The example configuration uses Slack; go to Slack web admin interface, create a Bot, and copy the authentication token into ``HUBOT_SLACK_TOKEN``.
-  If you are using other Chat Service, set correspondent environment variables under `Chat service adapter settings`:
+  If you are using a different Chat Service, set corresponding environment variables under `Chat service adapter settings`:
   `Slack <https://github.com/slackhq/hubot-slack>`_,
   `HipChat <https://github.com/hipchat/hubot-hipchat>`_,